AlexDenisov/mutation-lab/NOTES.md

 ## Taking notes while experimenting

-All commands start at root directory
+All commands start at root directory.

+Artefacts are compressed to save some space (~150MB vs ~1GB)

 ### Get compilation_database.json